trulacorsaut/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Also, don’t be afraid to ask for help when you need it.
 Reach out to your colleagues or use online forums like Stack Overflow to find solutions to problems you may encounter.
 The programming community is vast and full of resources to help make your job easier.

+# 2024-03-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear and concise solutions.
+Avoid unnecessary complexity; write code that's easy to read, understand, and maintain.
+Remember, you're not just writing code for computers but also for fellow humans who will interact with it.
+Optimize for readability and modularity, and always keep in mind that tomorrow's you (or your team) might be deciphering today's code."